prajivinn/prajivinn.github.io/_posts/2024-01-07-Optimizing-Loan-Approval-Process.md

 ### Actions <a name="overview-actions"></a>

-We peformed data cleaning using SQL and exploratory data analysis using PowerBI and found out that cibil_score is not the only contributor to the loan approval.
+I've peformed data cleaning using SQL and exploratory data analysis using PowerBI and found out that cibil_score is not the only contributor to the loan approval.
 Moreover, Approximately 62.2% of the loans in the dataset are approved (2656 out of 4,269), indicating a moderate class imbalance.

 Even so, we make sure to not rely on classification accuracy alone when assessing results - also analysing Precision, Recall, and F1-Score.